Frequently Asked Questions

 Do I need to have a Pool Compliance or Non-Compliance Certificate?

 If you are selling a residential property with a pool or spa after 29 April 2016, a Compliance Certificate or Non-Compliance Certificate is required by law in any Contract for Sale. (excluding properties where the pool/spa is situated on land in a strata scheme)

 If you are leasing a residential property with a pool or spa after 29 April 2016, a Compliance Certificate is required by law in any Contract for Lease. (excluding properties where the pool/spa is situated on land in a strata scheme)

 How long does a pool certificate inspection take?

 Depending on the enclosed pool area and safety issues found, a pool will normally take between 30 and 60 minutes to carry out a pool compliance inspection.
-Within 3 days we will email you a detailed report with photographs setting out any rectification work required.
+We will email you a detailed report with photographs setting out any rectification work required.

 What are the main reasons for a pool failing a compliance inspection?